b0000ring/npm-cockpit/README.md

 ## Requirements

-- Node.js and NPM installed on your computer
+- Node.js and NPM installed
 - Application folder should contain node_modules folder with installed dependencies
 - Terminal or command prompt access
 - python command should be available